tomasfn87/learningGit/Readme.md

 9) git push -u origin main
  > git push origin main
  * push/send files to repository; option -u is required only the first time
+ * will prompt for username and password (password is view-safe on WSL 2, at least)

 VII.
 To fetch files that are on the github repository but not on your local folder
 ----------------------------------------------------------------------------------